aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 `generateBeams()` will calculate an appropriate stem direction for the entire beam group, even if it was set to a different position earlier.

-For more sophisticated beaming examples, take a look at the [Automatic Beaming](https://github.com/0xfe/vexflow/wiki/Automatic-Beaming) wiki page.
+For more sophisticated beaming examples, take a look at the [Beams](https://github.com/0xfe/vexflow/wiki/Beams) and the [Automatic Beaming](https://github.com/0xfe/vexflow/wiki/Automatic-Beaming) wiki pages.

 ## Step 5: Ties